nikitakuchur/testpoint/README.md

 Note that the command uses the `GET` method by default if it's not specified otherwise in the file.

+If you don't have a header in your CSV file, then you can use the `--no-header` flag.
+However, make sure that your data is arranged in the following order: URL, HTTP method, headers, body.

 ### URL substitution

 As you might have noticed, the requests from the CSV file already include the host, which is `https://test.com`.